flxst/nerblackbox/docs/docs/features/data/support_huggingface_datasets.md

-# Seamless Use of Datasets from HuggingFace Datasets
+# [Data] Integration of HuggingFace Datasets

-A dataset from [HuggingFace Datasets](https://huggingface.co/datasets) that is suitable for named entity recognition can be used just like any other [built-in dataset](../../usage/datasets_and_models#built-in-datasets), without further ado.
+A dataset from [HuggingFace Datasets](https://huggingface.co/datasets) that is suitable for named entity recognition can be used just like any other [built-in dataset](../../../usage/datasets_and_models#built-in-datasets), without further ado.

 - static experiment definition